lutris/website/README.rst

     make test

-* Run the dev server and start coding
+* Run the dev server and tell grunt to watch for changes in less / coffeescript files and start coding

     make run
+    grunt watch
     firefox http://localhost:8000